Fabulang/stories/en/a1-dont-go-holiday.md

 Fredericka looks at her sandwich.
 It's a ham sandwich, with lettuce and tomatoes.
 It's on a plate, on the table.

 'It must be my assistant,' Fredericka thinks.
-'She knows I always eat a sandwich for lunch.'
+'He knows I always eat a sandwich for lunch.'

 Fredericka is hungry.
 She eats the sandwich.